Loans

 Eligibility Criteria:

-• Must file a FAFSA and have official EFC.
+• Must file a FAFSA.

 • Low-interest loan made to eligible undergraduate and graduate students.